Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

-The template Bug Tracker comes pre-configured with a set of fields (used or not) that are probably enough for the majority of projects hosted on
-|SYSPRODUCTNAME|.
-You can either decide that the template is lacking
-some critical fields that you can create or, on the contrary, switch some fields to the "Unused" status to make the tracker simpler.
+The template Bug Tracker comes pre-configured with a set of fields (used or not) that are probably enough for the majority of projects hosted on Tuleap.
+You can either decide that the template is lacking some critical fields that you can create or, on the contrary, switch some fields to the "Unused" status to make the tracker simpler.

 The Task Tracker Template
 ``````````````````````````

-The |SYSPRODUCTNAME| Task tracker is a task manager and not a project
+The Tuleap Task tracker is a task manager and not a project
 management software like CA-SuperProject, MS-Project or other powerful
 and complex desktop products available on the market.
 The
-|SYSPRODUCTNAME| Task Tracker cannot build a Pert chart, it doesn't
+Tuleap Task Tracker cannot build a Pert chart, it doesn't
 have any planning capabilities.
 It is rather a time sheet tool which
 allows project members to track their time and manage other things like
 weekly TODO list for instance.

-However the |SYSPRODUCTNAME| Task Tracker offer a number of features
+However the Tuleap Task Tracker offer a number of features
 that makes it very complementary with the above mentioned project
 planning tools:

--  Like all |SYSPRODUCTNAME| tools, the Task Tracker is entirely web
+-  Like all Tuleap tools, the Task Tracker is entirely web
    based.
 Therefore any project member can update his/her time sheet
    regardless of its physical location.